emacs-mirror/emacs/mps/manual/source/topic/format.rst

 the means by which the client program communicates this information to the MPS.

-An object format is a collection of :term:`format methods <format method>` and other (usually scalar) values which together describe programatically the layout of objects belonging to the format.
+An object format is a collection of :term:`format methods` and other (usually scalar) values which together describe programatically the layout of objects belonging to the format.
 Format methods include the :term:`skip method` (which calculates an object's size), the :term:`scan method` (which :term:`fixes <fix>` references in the object), and the :term:`forward method` (which replaces an object that has moved with a :term:`forwarding object`).

-Not every :term:`pool class` supports :term:`formatted objects
+Not every :term:`pool class` supports :term:`formatted objects`.
-<formatted object>`.

 .. c:type:: mps_fmt_t